StarRocks/starrocks/docs/en/loading/loading_introduction/loading_considerations.md

 - `load_process_max_memory_limit_bytes` and `load_process_max_memory_limit_percent`

-  These parameters specify the maximum amount of memory that can be consumed for all load jobs on each individual BE.
+  These parameters specify the maximum amount of memory that can be consumed for all load jobs on each individual BE or CN.
 StarRocks identifies the smaller memory consumption among the values of the two parameters as the final memory consumption that is allowed.

   - `load_process_max_memory_limit_bytes`: specifies the maximum memory size.
 The default maximum memory size is 100 GB.
   - `load_process_max_memory_limit_percent`: specifies the maximum memory usage.
 The default value is 30%.
 This parameter differs from the `mem_limit` parameter.
 The `mem_limit` parameter specifies the total maximum memory usage of your StarRocks cluster, and the default value is 90% x 90%.

-    If the memory capacity of the machine on which the BE resides is M, the maximum amount of memory that can be consumed for load jobs is calculated as follows: `M x 90% x 90% x 30%`.
+    If the memory capacity of the machine on which the BE or CN resides is M, the maximum amount of memory that can be consumed for load jobs is calculated as follows: `M x 90% x 90% x 30%`.

 ### System variable configurations